galadril/Domoticz-AWTRIX3-Plugin/README.md

 - **Power Control:** Toggle the power state of the AWTRIX3 display.
 - **Temperature, Humidity, and Illumination:** Fetch and display temperature, humidity, and illumination stats.
 - **Push Button Notifications:** Use virtual devices to trigger notifications or custom applications based on button input.
-- **Send RTTL Sounds:** Use virtual devices to play RTTTL sounds on the device.
+- **Send RTTTL Sounds:** Use virtual devices to play RTTTL sounds on the device.
 - **Debugging Options:** Multiple levels of debugging to help you get precise information about the plugin activities.

 ## 🛠 Installation